jlmelville/smallvis/docs/pacmap.md

   * For consistency with PaCMAP, I decided to only look in the 65 nearest neighbors for the scaled neighbors, even though I had calculated 150.
   * The scaled distances weren't squared.
+  * Mention the Cooley and co-workers paper on neighborhood distortion from PCA.
 * January 11 2022
   * Add a note to mention that counts of near neighbors exclude the "self" neighbor.